Morita equivalences, moduli spaces and flag varieties: Preliminaries

 where $\pi_v\in \wedge^2 \left(\mathfrak{g}_\Delta/(\mathfrak{g}_\Delta\cap \mathfrak{a}_v )\right)$ is the bivector resulting from dividing the lagrangian subspace $\mathfrak{a}_v\subset \mathfrak{d}\cong \mathfrak{g}_\Delta\oplus \mathfrak{g}_\Delta^* $ by its kernel $\mathfrak{a}_v\cap \mathfrak{g}_\Delta$ as in \cite[Prop.
 1.1.4]{coudir}.
 In the symplectic case, one may describe the symplectic form on $\mathfrak{M}_G(\Sigma,V)_{H,\mathcal{A}}$ directly as the reduction of a {\em quasi-symplectic 2-form $\Omega_{\Sigma,V}$} on $M$, see \S \ref{subsec:mom map surf}.

 It is automatic that $\mathfrak{M}_G(\Sigma,V)_{H,\mathcal{A}}$ is a holomorphic Poisson or symplectic manifold, as long as $G$ is a complex Lie group, $H\subset G^E$ is a complex submanifold and $\mathcal{A}$ is given by complex Lie subalgebras.
-In the algebraic category, since the sheaf of $K$-invariant functions on $\mu^{-1}(H)$ is a sheaf of Poisson algebras, $ \mathfrak{M}_G(\Sigma,V)_{H,\mathcal{A}}$ is a complex algebraic Poisson or symplectic variety, if the quotient $\mu^{-1}(H) \rightarrow \mu^{-1}(H)/K$ is a geometric quotient in the sense of Mumford \cite{mumgit}.
+In the algebraic category, since the $K$-invariant functions on $\mu^{-1}(H)$ form a Poisson algebra, $ \mathfrak{M}_G(\Sigma,V)_{H,\mathcal{A}}$ is a complex algebraic Poisson or symplectic variety, if the quotient $\mu^{-1}(H) \rightarrow \mu^{-1}(H)/K$ is a geometric quotient in the sense of Mumford \cite{mumgit}.
 In the cases that interest us in this work, we obtain geometric quotients because they are given by associated bundles to flag varieties, see Proposition \ref{pro:slim}.